saagie/updatarium/README.md

 By design, we decide to split all engines to have a light library.

 - ##### core

 This project contains all the main code for Updatarium to run.
-It contains the changelog/changeset model, and the mecanism for the execution and all necessary Interface (`Action` and `PersistEngine`)
+It contains the changeLog/changeSet model, and the mechanism for the execution and all necessary Interface (`Action` and `PersistEngine`)

-To have a running project, you have a basic implementation of Action (BasicAction) and a basic persist implementation (without persistence ...
-That means all changeset will be executed)
+To have a running project, you have a basic implementation of Action with a lambda, and a basic persist implementation (without persistence ...
+That means all changeSet will be executed)

-You have an entrypoint : the class `Updatarium` with these functions `executeChangelog()`.
+You have an entry point : the class `Updatarium` with these functions `executeChangeLog()`.

 - ##### persist-*

-These projects contains an implementation of a `PersistEngine`.
+These projects contain an implementation of a `PersistEngine`.

-For the moment, only MongoDb is supported, but you can easily create your own `persist-XXX` project (see the CONTRIBUTING.md for more informations)
+For the moment, only MongoDb is supported, but you can easily create your own `persist-XXX` project (see the CONTRIBUTING.md for more information)

 - ##### engine-*

-These projects contains an implementation of an `Action`.
+These projects contain an implementation of an `Action`.

 For the moment :
 - MongoDb
 - Bash
 - HttpClient
 - Kubernetes
-are supported, but you can easily create your own `engine-XXX` project (see the CONTRIBUTING.md for more informations
+are supported, but you can easily create your own `engine-XXX` project (see the CONTRIBUTING.md for more information

 - ##### samples

 You'll find in the sample directory some examples to use Updatarium.

 - ##### updatarium-cli

-A command line module to provide a all-in-one application a ship it into a Docker image ([saagie/updatarium](https://hub.docker.com/r/saagie/updatarium)))
+A command line module to provide an all-in-one application a ship it into a Docker image ([saagie/updatarium](https://hub.docker.com/r/saagie/updatarium)))

 ### Credits
 Logo :
  - Made by [@pierreLeresteux](https://github.com/pierreLeresteux)